Book I, Ch. 2— The Werelight (& other spells)

 “Smell’s good,” Gran said.

-Nala agreed, but was in a bad mood, so all she did was grunt, “Ngg.”
+Nala agreed, but she was in a bad mood, so all she did was grunt, “Ngg.”

 The full moon was right behind Gran, silhouetting her.
 She used a pocket rag to wipe the lip of Nala’s mug clean, before handing it over to her.